 Figures.
 Artwork for figures must be camera-ready - that is, a photographic print of line art, such as a map, graph, drawing or a photograph.
 Xerographic copies are not sufficient.
 Label and details should be clear enough to remain legible after a 50% reduction.
-Please refer to separate PDF Artwork Checklist for further specifications.

 Miscellaneous.
 Examples should be numbered with Arabic numerals between parentheses and set apart from the main body of the text by leaving spaces before and after.

 Album titles should be set in italics.
 Song titles/compositions should be set out in roman enclosed within single quote marks.
-Band names and artists, however, should NOT be in italics.